-Rotaract is organized by Rotary clubs to promote leadership, professional development, and service among young adults ages 18-30.
+Rotaract is organized by Rotary clubs to promote leadership, professional development, and service among young adults.
+Rotaractors are considered full-fledged Rotary members.
 There are more than 7,000 clubs in 162 countries.

 Rotary Peace Fellowships Each year, Rotary selects up to 100 professionals from around the world to receive fully funded academic fellowships at our Rotary Peace Centers.